 The table gives an insight in the ageing of the Business and Consumer exposures and includes both the performing and non-performing portfolio.
 The table is broken down into type of instruments loans and advances, debt securities and off-balance-sheet exposures.
-The values displayed are the on-balance sheet gross carrying values before impairment, provisions and before write offs, as write offs take place after the provisioning process.
+The values displayed are the on balance sheet gross carrying values before impairment, provisions and before write offs, as write offs take place after the provisioning process.

+Due to absence of gross carrying amounts for December 2018, this comment serves as a placeholder for future analysis.
 On a total level the loans and advances, debt securities and off-balance-sheet exposures amount to EUR 911.7 billion, of which 99% are marked as performing.
 Of the not past due or past due \leq 30 days bucket, 99% is 0 days past due.
 Focussing on loans and advances which make up 74% of the total portfolio, 98% is marked as performing.
-Of the non-performing exposures, 25% are past due > 1 year.
+Of the non-performing exposures, 25% are past due \geq 1 year.